Stroli Motors helped make these videos

 Removing the coolant reservoir cap on a warm engine could cause the cap to fly off at a high rate of speed and fluid to spray out of the reservoir.
 Always wear safety goggles when working on your Accord.
 Promptly wipe up any spilled fluid as it is highly toxic.
 Animals love its sweet taste, so even a spilling a small amount on your garage floor can end up in the dog's stomach pretty quickly.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Accord for head gasket leakage

-Did you know that the sun wears out wiper blades faster than rain?
-Replace your blades twice a year2011 Honda Accord LX 2.4L 4 Cyl.
+Did you know that heat is worse for your battery than cold?
+Replace it every 4 years2011 Honda Accord LX 2.4L 4 Cyl.

 White light when you back up - yup, they burn out and you can replace them with bright LEDs2011 Honda Accord LX 2.4L 4 Cyl.